Rafalcho/Furry-game/README.md

 # Furry game

-Simple game made with vanilla Javascript and SASS.
+Simple game made with vanilla Javascript and SASS as an excercise during Coders Lab bootcamp.

 [See live demo](https://rafalcho.github.io/Furry-game/)